Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Introduction

-We quantify performance using the entanglement fidelity $F$, equivalently the probability of no net logical fault after the protocol.
-Our main goal is to extract checkable criteria for when LDD+QEC improves upon QEC-only (and when it does not), as well as to compare both protocols to LDD-only and physical DD.
-To do so, we derive the dependence of $F$ (and hence the logical failure probability $1-F$) on the code, the decoder, and the LDD group.
-Due to the generality of our approach, many results we initially developed for LDD apply, in fact, to any nontrivial Pauli decoupling group (even if it does not consist of logical operators).
+In the correction setting we quantify performance by the entanglement fidelity $F$, equivalently the probability of no net logical fault after the protocol.
+In the detection setting we track both the probability $P_A$ of accepting a run and the logical fidelity conditioned on acceptance.
+Our main goal is to extract checkable criteria for when LDD+QEC improves upon QEC-only and when LDD+QED improves upon QED-only, as well as to compare both hybrid protocols to LDD-only and physical DD.
+To do so, we derive the dependence of the relevant performance metrics on the code, the recovery or postselection rule, and the LDD group.
+Due to the generality of our approach, many results developed for LDD apply, in fact, to any nontrivial Pauli decoupling group (even if it does not consist of logical operators).

-We summarize our main results and takeaways as follows. \begin{enumerate} \item \textit{Analytical fidelity formulas.} We derive closed-form expressions for the entanglement fidelity of all four strategies in terms of a small set of weight enumerator polynomials (WEPs) that count Pauli errors by weight within subsets defined by the stabilizer code, the recovery map, and the (L)DD group (see \cref{thm:F1.general,tab:tags}).
+We summarize our main results and takeaways as follows. \begin{enumerate} \item \textit{Analytical performance formulas.} We derive closed-form expressions for the QEC entanglement fidelities and the QED conditional fidelities/acceptance probabilities of the strategies considered here in terms of a small set of weight-enumerator polynomials (WEPs) that count Pauli errors by weight within subsets defined by the stabilizer code, the recovery or detection rule, and the (L)DD group (see \cref{thm:F1.general,lem:QED.Hyb.general,tab:tags,tab:tags-QED}).
 These results quantify how performance depends on specific design choices.

-\item \textit{An exact criterion for hybrid-protocol advantage under perfect recovery.} In the idealized perfect recovery setting ($\pQEC=0$), we give a necessary and sufficient condition for when LDD+QEC outperforms QEC-only (\cref{thm:Hyb.vs.QEC}): the hybrid protocol helps precisely when the fraction of uncorrectable errors is larger among errors suppressed by LDD than among errors it leaves unsuppressed.
+\item \textit{An exact criterion for hybrid-protocol advantage under perfect recovery.} In the idealized perfect-recovery setting ($\pQEC=0$), we give a necessary and sufficient condition for when LDD+QEC outperforms QEC-only (\cref{thm:Hyb.vs.QEC}): the hybrid protocol helps precisely when the fraction of uncorrectable errors is larger among errors suppressed by LDD than among errors it leaves unsuppressed.
 Intuitively, LDD must target the errors that survive decoding.